tc39/notes/meetings/2019-03/mar-27.md

 YK: I agree with Dan's point about us already having made this call—if we give people some cases where that works and other cases where there's a problem, that doesn't help a lot.
 That just increases the surface area for people to get confused.
 I don't know if that means I agree with you or not.

-LBR: AFAIK, WebIDL can follow from the decision from TC39.
+LEO: AFAIK, WebIDL can follow from the decision from TC39.
 I would like to advocate for ToNumeric.
 For this very specific case, I would be happier to have ToNumeric overloading.

 JHD: I'd asked on GitHub with Math.max if you give it an array of BigInts and Numbers, it throws.
 If we go with overloading as an example, eventually there may be a day where we want to mix those.
 There's no technical reason why I couldn't use .max or .min on those.
 I feel like we're going to run into a lot of cases where we're not going to run into those.